keviner99/keviner99/README.md

 - My specialties include learning programming languages and working effectively in teams.
 So far, I have Python, HTML, CSS, JavaScript, and Git/Github under my belt.
 I have started learning PHP, SQL, and introduction to Databases in Back-end Development.
 - Ask me about my projects.

+## Projects

+- Review this repository https://github.com/keviner99/phpmotors where I created a dynamic website using PHP and SQL.
+- Review this repository https://github.com/keviner99/recipe_app where my group and I build a recipe app using JS and JSON.

 ## Technologies and Tools

 - Proficient in: